Sunday, September 27, 2015

 -> When you lose your last life, hold down the fire button and you can continue playing.

-StrategyWiki that has a helpful guide which explains the basics for us Bub/Bob noobs.
+StrategyWiki has a helpful guide which explains the basics for us Bub/Bob noobs.

-Here is a cool web page and it's easy to see that the Atari ST has the best version.
+Here is a cool web page and shows the Atari ST has the best version.

 Thursday, September 10, 2015